The case for passive rewilding: 'If you love it, let it free' | DW | 11.10.2021

 Rewilding is a relatively recent field of study, and ecologists in other parts of the world have taken a different approach.

-Henrike Schulte to Bühne — a Ph.D. student at the Institute of Zoology and the Imperial College London — says scientists in North America are much more focused on bringing back large herbivores and large carnivores.
+Henrike Schulte to Bühne — a Ph.D. student at the Institute of Zoology and Imperial College London — said scientists in North America are much more focused on bringing back large herbivores and large carnivores.

 "Europe has focused more on the passive approach," she said.
 "And then in Australia, there's this kind of unique situation where there is quite a lot of native flora and fauna left.
 But you also have all these invasive species so a passive approach would be quite dangerous in a lot of places."